Uncovering the Best Tea for Caffeine

 Those are the key benefits of drinking a highly caffeinated tea, but to boost your health further, we recommend you pick a natural option like Zest Tea.
 We use non-GMO ingredients and natural tea extract to bump the caffeine, rather than sugar and artificial flavorings to give your day a boost.

 We've made drinking tea an easy alternative to coffee.
-You can choose your energy tea from our popular tea bags, sparkling energy drink cans, or loose leaf (which just requires an infuser mug, a teaspoon of tea leaves, and plenty of hot water).
+You can choose your energy tea from our popular tea bags, ready-to-drink energy cans, or loose leaf (which just requires an infuser mug, a teaspoon of tea leaves, and plenty of hot water).
 Our caffeine content ranges from 135mg to 150mg and there's a growing selection of black and green tea flavors.

 From the Camellia sinensis plant, black tea and matcha typically have the highest caffeine content, but it's still not as much caffeine as coffee.
 For a better energy boost, high caffeine teas contain much more caffeine with extra L-Theanine too.

-There's around 96mg of caffeine in a cup of coffee, which is roughly equivalent to two large black teas.9 An easier way to get more caffeine than coffee is to drink Zest Tea, with 150mg of caffeine per cup.
+There's around 96mg of caffeine in a cup of coffee, which is roughly equivalent to two large black teas.
+An easier way to get more caffeine than coffee is to drink Zest Tea, with 150mg of caffeine per cup.

 A high caffeine tea with plenty of L-Theanine is a great alternative for coffee, to provide energy and sustain energy levels.
 We recommend our Spicy Masala Chai as a morning coffee replacement - the smooth, rich flavor of chai with a tasty blend of spices is great with or without milk.